Vertical Flight Foundation

 Members: Please log into www.vtol.org/My-AHS to make an online donation by credit card (scroll down to the bottom left, under “VFF Scholarship Fund”).
 Or you can mail your check payable to “VFF” to AHS International headquarters: 217 N. Washington Street, Alexandria, VA 22314.
 Please call Holly Cafferelli at 703-684-6777 x100 if you have any questions.

 Non-Members: Please go to our Daxko page and scroll down to the bottom right under "VFF Scholarship Donations".
 Create an account to make your donation.
 Or you can mail a check as per above.

 VFF is a charitable organization, so your contribution is deductible from U.S. income taxes.
-Last year, VFF provided 18 scholarships totaling nearly $36,000.
-This year, AHS has awarded 19 scholarships for a total of $50,000, thanks to the generosity and support of its contributors – members like you.
+In 2011, VFF provided 18 scholarships totaling nearly $36,000.
+In 2012 and 2013, AHS awarded 19 and 21 scholarships respectively totalling 50,000 each year, thanks to the generosity and support of its contributors – members like you.
 But VFF could reach and serve many more students.
 Please consider making a donation to help attract and retain the highest caliber students to our industry.